-Several collective agreements will expire over the course of next year.
-Therefore, there is a possibility that the negotiations regarding the renewal of these collective agreements may lead to stoppages, work slowdowns or increases in the cost of labour, which may have an adverse effect on our business and results of operations.
+The renewal of the collective agreement with the flight dispatchers and flight attendants started in fiscal 2023.
+There is a possibility that the negotiations regarding the renewal of these collective agreements may lead to stoppages, work slowdowns or increases in the cost of labour, which may have an adverse effect on our business and results of operations.

-Employees Transat's Subsidiary Association Status of Collective Agreement Flight crew members (pilots) Air Transat Air Line Pilots Association (ALPA) Collective agreement in effect until April 30, 2025 Flight attendants Air Transat Canadian Union of Public Employees (CUPE) Collective agreement in effect from November 1, 2021 to October 31, 2022 - renewal to come Flight dispatchers Air Transat Canadian Airline Dispatcher's Association (CALDA) Collective agreement in effect from November 1, 2015 to October 31, 2022 - renewal under negotiation Crew scheduling and passenger service Air Transat International Association of Machinists and Aerospace Workers (IAMAW) Collective agreement in effect from August 1, 2015 to July 31, 2021 - renewal under negotiation Maintenance, stores and technical support Air Transat International Association of Machinists and Aerospace Workers (IAMAW), Local chapter 140 Collective agreement in effect from May 1, 2022 to April 30, 2027.
+Employees Transat's Subsidiary Association Status of Collective Agreement Flight crew members (pilots) Air Transat Air Line Pilots Association (ALPA) Collective agreement in effect until April 30, 2025 Flight attendants Air Transat Canadian Union of Public Employees (CUPE) Collective agreement expired since October 31, 2022 - renewal under negotiation Flight dispatchers Air Transat Canadian Airline Dispatchers Association (CALDA) Collective agreement expired since October 31, 2022 - renewal under negotiation Crew scheduling and passenger service Air Transat International Association of Machinists and Aerospace Workers (IAMAW) Collective agreement in effect from August 1, 2021, to July 31, 2027 Maintenance, stores and technical support Air Transat International Association of Machinists and Aerospace Workers (IAMAW), Local chapter 140 Collective agreement in effect from May 1, 2022, to April 30, 2027